Coherent-Partners/spark-python-sdk/docs/readme.md

 - `UnauthorizedError`: when the user is not authenticated/authorized
 - `NotFoundError`: when the requested resource is not found
-- `BadRequestError`: when the request or payload is invalid
+- `BadRequestError`: when the request or payload is invalid.

 The following properties are available in a `SparkApiError`: